TusoAI: Agentic Optimization for Scientific Methods: Experiments

 We conducted 2 secondary analyses.
-First, we assessed the diversity of code produced by \method{} and AIDE over 8 hours of optimization, quantifying code diversity using cosine similarity of text embeddings between each candidate and its 10 previous and 10 subsequent iterations (Figure~\ref{fig:secondary_analysis}A). \method{} achieved substantially higher diversity than AIDE throughout the optimization process.
+First, we assessed the diversity of code produced by \method{} and AIDE over 8 hours of optimization, quantifying code diversity using cosine similarity of text embeddings between each candidate and its 10 previous and 10 subsequent iterations (Figure~\ref{fig:secondary_analysis}A).
+We note that constructing diverse code to escape local optima is often an important consideration in agentic code optimization \citep{romera2024mathematical, nam2025mle, aygun2025ai}. \method{} achieved substantially higher diversity than AIDE throughout the optimization process.
 For example, in the batch integration benchmark, AIDE repeatedly proposed small variations of UMAP-based dimensionality reduction, whereas \method{} explored a wide variety of dimensionality reduction, transformation, and scaling techniques.
 This higher diversity is perhaps due to \method{}’s instruction sampling, feedback, and diagnosis procedures, which encourage diverse solutions.
+We validate the importance of code diversity in generating strong optimizations (Appendix \ref{app:diversity}).
 In contrast, AIDE promotes incremental changes at each optimization step to facilitate traceability, which may bias the search toward local tuning rather than full exploration.
-Details of the diversity procedure is provided in Appendix \ref{app:diversity}.
 Second, we characterized the optimization trajectory of \method{} on the single-cell denoising task (Figure~\ref{fig:secondary_analysis}B).
 We identified 5 key developments that led to strong performance: (1) introducing NMF, (2) modeling dropout, (3) modeling Poisson noise, (4) adding iterative refinement, and (5) incorporating a sparsity-balancing step.
 Notably, during optimization, \method{} generated many methods that reduced performance before converging on high-performing solutions.
 Together with the feedback mechanism, this broad exploration allowed \method{} to efficiently search the solution space and identify top-performing methods.
+See Appendix \ref{app:trajectory}, \ref{app:aide_trajectory} for the optimization trajectories in other tasks.